CyberGen49/spigot-tpr/README.md

 # CyberTPR
 A simple random teleportation plugin for Spigot Minecraft servers.

+**Note:** Random teleportation into unloaded chunks can cause a lot of server lag!
+Consider using a plugin like [Chunky](https://www.spigotmc.org/resources/chunky.81534/) to pre-load your entire TPR area.

 ## Commands
 * `/tpr`: Teleport to a random, safe location.
 * `/cybertpr`: Outputs the plugin name and version, along with a link to this repository.